abdow47/Brain-tumour-Classification/README.md

 3. For feature selection, I used an embedded method through the convolutional neural network architecture, which automatically learns the most relevant features from the images during training.

-4. I also experimented with dimensionality reduction techniques like Principal Component Analysis (PCA) to identify the most important components of the image data.

-5. I implemented filter methods to select features based on their statistical properties, focusing on regions with high variance across cancer types.
+4. I implemented filter methods to select features based on their statistical properties, focusing on regions with high variance across cancer types.

 These feature engineering and selection techniques significantly improved model performance by focusing on the most discriminative aspects of the brain MRI images.